spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/configure-rbac.md

 5. In the upper-right corner, click **Settings**.
 Then click **Namespaces**.

-6. If the namespace where you want to include are already in the workspace, skip this step.
+6. If the namespace where you want to include is already in the workspace, skip this step.

    At the top of the page, enter the namespace you want to create the role bindings in.
 Note that doing so will include the namespace in the workspace and Palette users who have access to this workspace will be able to view its workloads and resource consumption.

-   Alternatively, enter a regex that match the namespaces where you want to create the role binding.
-Each regex needs to start and end with a forward slash`/`.
+   Alternatively, enter a regex that matches the namespaces where you want to create the role binding.
+Each regex needs to start and end with a forward slash `/`.
 For example `/palette-.*/` will match any namespace that starts with `palette-`.
 You may also use the negation symbol `~` to select all namespaces that do not match the regex.
 For example, `~/palette-.*/` matches everything that does not start with `palette-`.